2.2 Administration and governance of youth volunteering

-The Evangelic-Lutheran Church is both a civic activity forum and an organiser of services.
+The Evangelical-Lutheran Church is both a civic activity forum and an organiser of services.
 Young volunteers have an important role in its activities and participate in organising confirmation camps.

 Municipalities (see Glossary) offer facilities, sometimes free of charge or at a discounted rate, for their use by voluntary organisations.
 For example, in the sports' sector, about three-quarters of sport facilities are run by municipalities.
 Municipalities also support the voluntary movement by developing and delivering training for many people that are involved in volunteer activities.

-The Finnish National Youth Council Allianssi is a politically and religiously independent trustee with over 130 national youth and educational member organisations.
-The purpose of Allianssi is 'to encourage young people to become responsible members of society and help them to participate in decision-making processes and international activities.
-Allianssi serves youth organisations and the youth work field as a whole'.
-In addition, Allianssi collects and disseminates information about voluntary activities and co-operates with Allianssi Youth Exchange -organisation for offering volunteering programmes abroad.
+The Finnish National Youth Council Allianssi is a politically and religiously independent trustee with over 140 national youth and educational member organisations.
+The purpose of Allianssi is “to help young people develop into responsible members of society and promote their participation in decision-making and international activities” by advocating for the well-being of young people and for sufficient resources for the youth sector.
+Allianssi serves actors in the youth sector and youth work in organisations, municipalities and parishes and co-operates with Allianssi Youth Exchange -organisation for offering volunteering programmes abroad.

 The Prometheus Camps Association organises politically and religiously non-affiliated camps for young people.
 Around 600-700 volunteers participate in its activities annually.

 The Guides and Scouts of Finland and Youth Academy offer many possibilities for young volunteers.
-Since 2018, they have both been working as youth work centre of expertise, more about the youth work centres of expertise for the years 2020-2024, for more see Youth Wiki/Finland 1.4 Youth policy decision-making and Youth Wiki/Finland 2.7 Skills recognition.
+Since 2018, they have both been working as youth work centres of expertise.
+For more about the youth work centres of expertise for the years 2020-2024, see Youth Wiki/Finland 1.4 Youth policy decision-making and Youth Wiki/Finland 2.7 Skills recognition.